I love a bit of social media. No surprise there then to any regular reader of my blog.

 Sometimes it is about the network being seen to be Somebody Else’s Problem.
 HR or Internal Comms being top of the list of suspects.

-Sometimes it is about line managers not letting people use them because they think it’s proper work.
+Sometimes it is about line managers not letting people use them because they think it’s not proper work.
 Whatever that is.

 Sometimes it is that the organisation hasn’t launched it properly, given people a reason to go there, given it a focus or purpose – or perhaps even more importantly, it hasn’t given people the right sort of permission.